sted97/disastrOS-semaphores/README.md

-GOALS OF THE PROJECT:
+Semaphores in DisastrOS, GOALS OF THE PROJECT:

->>>Semaphores in disastrOS [1]
-   //implement the following system calls in DisastrOS
+Implement the following system calls in DisastrOS
-   // creates a semaphore in the system, having num semnum
-   // the semaphore is accessible throughuot the entire system
-   // by its id.
-   // on success, the function call returns semnum (>=0);
-   // in failure the function returns an error code <0

 - int s=DisastrOS_semOpen(int semnum)

-   //releases from an application the given
-   // returns 0 on success
+   creates a semaphore in the system, having num semnum the semaphore is accessible throughuot the entire system by its id. on success, the function call returns semnum (>=0);
-   // returns an error code if the semaphore is not owned by the application
+   in failure the function returns an error code (negative value).

 - int DisastrOS_semClose(int semnum)

-   //decrements the given semaphore
-   //if the semaphore is 0, the caller is put onto wait
-   //returns an error code
+   releases from an application the given returns 0 on success returns an error code if the semaphore is not owned by the application

 - int DisastrOS_semWait(int semnum);
+   decrements the given semaphore if the semaphore is 0, the caller is put onto wait returns an error code

+- int DisastrOS_semPost(int semnum);
-   //increments the given semaphore
-   //if the semaphore was at 0, and some other thread was waiting
-   //the thread is resumed
-   //returns 0 on success, an error code on failure int DisastrOS_semPost(int semnum);
+   increments the given semaphore if the semaphore was at 0, and some other thread was waiting the thread is resumed returns 0 on success, an error code on failure

-In this folder

-- resource management system
-  we implemented the infrastructure to handle descriptors and files
-- a "resource is uniquely identified in the system it can be created, opened or closed by one or more files it keeps track of who is usingit
-- a process keeps track of the open resources through descriptors

-1. the resource structures and allocation
-   files: disastrOS_resource.*

-2. the descriptor structures and allocation
-   files: disastrOS_resource.*

-3. the PCB is modified by adding a list of open descriptors
-   files: pcb.h, pcb.c

-4. the resources appear in the global variables
-   files: disastrOS.c

-5. new system calls to manage resources
-   files:
-   - disastrOS_syscalls.h
-   - disastrOS_resource_open.c
-   - disastrOS_resource_close.c
-   - disastrOS_resource_destroy.c

-6. new syscalls are added to the infrastructure
-   files:
-   - disastrOS.c
-     functions:
-     -disastrOS_start